5-ill/DataStructure/README.md

 This Project is proceeded without importing any other libraries since this lecture's goal is to understanding the Data Structure not implementing.

-# Use of this source code is availiable, but I am just an undergraduate junior student, please be aware that it might have some errors.
+# Use of this source code is available, but I am just an undergraduate junior student, please be aware that it might have some errors.